weisongzzz/datasci_223/README.md

   Difficulty in Exercise 1:
       1. Learning Python on Exercism is not time-efficient due to insufficient tutorial on knowledge that is required to complete the modules.
 Providing documents of functions would help.
-  Link to Making the Grade exercise:
+  Link to Making the Grade exercise: [Making the Grade by Weisong Zhang](https://github.com/weisongzzz/datasci_223/blob/main/exercises/1-foundations/exercise.ipynb)